Vizzuality/marxan-cloud/docs/adr/0002_file-uploads.md

 geoprocessing service before any code that operates on it tries to use it (this should be possible with advisory file locks).

+This setup may not be suitable for Kubernetes deployments of the Geoprocessing service scheduled over more than a single replica, unless by ensuring that the file is pushed to all the pods in the deployment (which would be at best wasteful and likely brittle).

 * HTTP (push after event)

 As above, but the API will only push files to the geoprocessing service after receiving an `ApiEvent` from the job in the geoprocessing that picks up the job request.

+The same limitations noted above for horizontal scalability of deployments apply.

 * HTTP (pull)